Coleone7/Use_case_PBIP/README.md

 # Use_case_PBIP
-Branch destinada a testes com a extensão .PBIP do Power BI
+Repositório destinada a testes com a extensão .PBIP do Power BI